LucaZampieri/hopsuisse.github.io/about.md

 ## About the website

-We decided to use a Jekyll-powered website hosted on GitHub Pages for the sake of simplicity and ease of use.
+We decided to use a Jekyll-powered website hosted on GitHub Pages for its simplicity.

 We also use several libraries and tools throughout the pages :